-DBS provides the database recovery feature that allows you to restore a database to a specified time accurate to seconds.
-You can also flexibly select recovery objects.
+DBS provides the database restore feature that allows you to restore a database to a specified time accurate to the second.
+You can also flexibly select restore objects.

-DBS displays the times that a database can be restored to in a recovery calendar.
-You can quickly select the time to restore your database.
+DBS displays the time points to which the database can be restored in a restore calendar.
+You can quickly specify the time point to which the database will be restored.

-After you have configured database recovery settings, you can precheck the configurations, database connectivity, and database permissions.
-If the precheck is successful, the system will perform database recovery immediately.
+After you have configured database restore settings, you can precheck the configurations, database connectivity, and database permissions.
+If the precheck is successful, the system will perform database restore immediately.